-Jack Nicklaus Net Worth: Jack Nicklaus is a retired American professional golfer who has a net worth of $400 million.
-Also known as "The Golden Bear" in golfing circles, Nicklaus established quite a reputation during his playing career.
-With 18 major championships to his name, he has won more major titles than any other golfer.
+Jack Nicklaus is a retired American professional golfer who has a net worth of $400 million.
+Also known as "The Golden Bear" in golfing circles, Nicklaus is considered one of the greatest professional golfers in history.
+He is also one of the highest-earning athletes in history.
+With 18 major championships to his name, he won more major titles than any other golfer.
 Jack was known for being very selective about which tournaments he entered, and he focused heavily on the major championships.
 Because of this approach, he has competed in more major tournaments than any other.
 He is also ranked third in terms of total PGA Tour victories, with 73 to his name.

 After turning pro at the age of 21, he then became the youngest player to win all four golf majors at age 26.
 In 1986, Jack became the oldest player to win the Masters at the age of 46.
 This was his final major championship victory.
 He then joined the PGA Tour Champions (previously known as the Senior PGA Tour) and made his final appearance in 2005.
 Outside of his activities on the golf course, Nicklaus is an accomplished entrepreneur who runs one of the world's largest golf course design companies.
 He has also released a number of instructional golf books and videos.

 There is a museum to honor Jack's achievements, both on and off the golf course, at Ohio State University (his alma mater).
 Scotland has even put Jack on a commemorative five-pound note.
 He is the only non-royal living person in history to appear on a British banknote.